jessicarush/javascript-notes/functions.md

 logAmount(5);          // 5.00
 ```

 Functions are often declared in an assignment to a variable.
 When assigning to a variable, the function can be named or anonymous.
 The main difference with these approaches is related to *hoisting*, described in more detail below.
 Basically, function declarations get defined at parse-time but variables get defined at run-time.
 As a result, you can call a function before it's declaration, but not if it's assigned to a variable.
 In terms of anonymous vs named functions, this is just a preference thing.
-Named functions are more helpful when it comes to debugging.
+Named functions were traditionally considered more helpful for debugging, but I believe most tools have sorted this out.
 Here's a comparison:

 ```javascript
 // Function declaration: